 I’ve always been planning to put a garden in next to the driveway but really dreaded having to dispose of the concrete.
 As soon as I learned about urbanite I knew I had a solution, as well as a source of garden paths.
 We broke up the concrete alongside our driveway and added another garden.
 The concrete pieces I used to create urbanite hardscapes throughout our property.

-The deconstruction was a group effort, as you can see from the pictures.
-Because Edward thinks he’s the hulk we chose to break up the concrete with a pry bar and a sledge hammer.
-It’s common to use jack hammer, and broken concrete is usually readily available for free on craigslist or if you ask around.
+One place to get urbanite is from old concrete on your property.
+My husband thinks he’s the Hulk, so we chose to break up the concrete with a pry bar and a sledge hammer.
+It might be a better idea to use jack hammer though!
+If you don’t have any on your own property broken concrete is usually available for free on craigslist or if you ask around.

 If you need specific sizes or shapes you can use a chisel and hammer to more precisely cut your chunks of concrete.
 I chose to use the shapes already available.
 I think putting them together like a puzzle is fun.

 Prepare to lay down your path or patio by digging deep enough to pour a sand and gravel base and still allow your urbanite to be at ground level.
 Because my budget is limited to free items, and I had no sand or gravel at hand, I chose to skip this step.
-My paths are a bit uneven but it still looks nice.
+My paths are a bit uneven but it still looks nice, especially once the grass and flowers along the edges of the bed filled in.

 Really pack the earth in between the cracks so the stones don’t shift around.
 This will be less of a problem if you properly prepared with sand and gravel, but if you skipped that part like me than be prepared for some settling, especially after the first rain.